 Each distributor might be handling anywhere between 40 and 200 different brands so they won’t care about yours, particularly if other brands are growing faster.

 The solution is to work on your online branding and e-reputation.
-Distributors will research the brand across Chinese digital platforms to see how potential it is.
+Distributors will research the brand across Chinese digital platforms to see how much potential it is.